himlamlolz/torn/README.md

 <a id="cache-analyzer"></a>
 ### 📊 Cache Analyzer — Website

-The Cache Analyzer is a companion web app that reads the JSON file exported by the userscript and visualizes your entire loot history.
+The Cache Analyzer is a companion web app hosted at **[torn-cache-dashboard.vercel.app](https://torn-cache-dashboard.vercel.app/)** that reads the JSON file exported by the userscript and visualizes your entire loot history.
 You upload your file locally — it is never sent anywhere.

 **Key features:**